Asbestos-related diseases like mesothelioma, asbestos-related lung cancer, asbestosis and pleural thickening are not easy to diagnose.

 It takes between 10 and 50 years to develop an asbestos disease following exposer to airborne fibres.
 After such a long time many people do not remember or think to consider that asbestos may be the cause of their suffering.

-Also, the symptoms tend to gradually develop and people dismiss increasing breathlessness and general tiredness as the usual wear and tear of aging.
+Also, the symptoms tend to gradually develop and people dismiss increasing breathlessness and general tiredness as the usual wear and tear of ageing.

 So, how can you tell if your symptoms are asbestos related?